miguelriosoliveira/rendezvous-with-cassidoo/src/2023/314-guessingGame/README.md

-# faultyKeeb
+# guessingGame

-Interview question of the [issue #313 of rendezvous with cassidoo](https://buttondown.email/cassidoo/archive/the-road-to-success-is-always-under-construction/).
+Interview question of the [issue #314 of rendezvous with cassidoo](https://buttondown.email/cassidoo/archive/not-everything-that-is-faced-can-be-changed-but-1047/).

 ## The Question